March 2000 (Part 1)

 E-mails that address me appropriately, bear the senders' names and mention the senders' countries as well as the webpage reference (i.e. from where the senders access my question-answer series), are given priority.
 As I receive literally hundreds of e-mails, this means those e-mails which lack these requirements may not be answered at all.

 My father has been diagnosed with cancer and has undergone surgery, where most of the cancer has been taken away.
 However some of the cancer is still there.
-There is no western way to cure the cancer, so I would like to know the following:
+There is no western way to cure the cancer, so I would like to know the following: (which will be described in the next question)

 You are right in saying that there is at present no western medical way to cure cancer.
 This does not mean that cancer cannot be cured.
 In fact right now four out of every five persons in the whole world are curing their cancer, usually without their conscious knowing.
 This self-curing ability — in overcoming cancer as well as all other diseases — is natural, and is known in Chinese medical jargon as yin-yang harmony.